FrancisCrickInstitute/OmeSliCC/README.md

 python run.py --params path/to/params.yml
 ```

-See [params.yml](resouces/params.yml) for an example parameter file.
+See [params.yml](resources/params.yml) for an example parameter file.
 The main sections are:
-- input: providing either path or Omero URL
+- input: providing either a file/folder path, or Omero URL
 - output: specifying the location and desired format of the output
 - actions: which actions to perform:
     - info: show input file information